What?

 Limitless Design possibilities

-Each year a set of basic regulations must be followed but car design and construction is then completely up to students.
-A car can be put together using off the shelf components in very little time or students can design and manufacture lighter and higher quality versions from scratch.
+Each year a set of basic regulations must be followed but vehicle design and construction is then completely up to students.
+A car or boat can be put together using off the shelf components in very little time or students can design and manufacture lighter and higher quality versions from scratch.
 CAD and 3D printing can be used as part of the design process and CFD software such as Autodesk’s Flow Design harnessed to virtually analyse and refine vehicle aerodynamics.
 Precision manufacturing can be undertaken through the use of lathes and milling machines.

 Real time problem solving